Mediation can be used to resolve almost any issue. Even yours!

-Brief individual phone interviews are conducted to determine the parties’ issues, appropriateness and availability.
-This information will be used to assign the most qualified mediator to your case and provide background information before the first session.
+After all parties agree to the mediation, brief individual phone interviews are conducted to determine the parties’ issues and availability.
+This information will be used to assign an appropriate mediator to your case and provide background information to the mediator before the first session.

 Once the intake is completed, a certified mediator will be assigned to your case.
 All mediation session scheduling will be done through email taking into account each party’s availability, as well as that of the mediator.
 Once a mediation session has been scheduled, both parties will receive an email confirming the date, time, and location of the mediation session.

 During the first session each party will have the opportunity to discuss their issues and point of view without interruption.
 The mediator will help the parties identify all of the issue that need to be discussed and brainstorm possible solutions.
 Mediators will keep the sessions non-confrontational and structured, which allows parties to participate in good faith and focus on reaching mutually agreeable outcomes.

 If both parties are in agreement, the mediator will draft a provisional agreement, which parties may wish to have reviewed by legal counsel.
 When everyone is satisfied with the terms,, parties will sign the agreement, which then can function like a contract.